 You just set up jumpthrow bind and practised offline for a sick smoke for Mirage.
 Your friends ask you to join a game on FACEIT, and you throw your smoke, but it missed!
 What the heck?
 You just tried it out...
 Why did this happen?

-TLDR; Game servers have different rates at which they communicate with your game, called tickrate.
-This slight timing difference affects when the server thinks your bind thinks you jumped and released the mouse button.
-Giving you slightly different results on 64 and 128 tick servers.
+Game servers have different rates at which they communicate with your game, called tickrate.
+This slight timing difference affects the movement speed the server thinks you have while jumping, giving you slightly different results on 64 and 128 tick servers.
 See the video below.

 What is tickrate?